JambonPasFrais/python-project-M1/README.md

 ## About The Project

 The idea of the project is simple.
-We had to use our knowledge in data scrapping, AI and data handling to scrap the NBA's website stats and make some meaningfull plots about them.
+We had to use our knowledge in data scrapping, AI and data handling to scrap the NBA's website stats and make some meaningful plots about them.
 As a bonus, we could create an AI that predicts a value from another.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>